-The MMus in Advanced Musical Studies and PGDip in Music Performance is convened by the PGT Education Lead and reviewed by a number of Department Committees, on which PGT students are represented (except for 'reserved' business).
-The PGT Education Lead acts with the UG Education Lead and the Head of Department in matters of quality assurance (monitoring of teaching and assessment etc.).
-The Department Teaching & Learning Committee, reporting to the PDA School Education Committee, maintains oversight of PGT courses, ensuring that their operation and future development (e.g. in terms of curriculum review) keep pace with student demand and with developments in the field.
+The MMus and the PGDip in Music Performance are convened by the MMus Course Lead and reviewed by a number of Department Committees, on which PGT students are represented (except for 'reserved' business).
+The MMus Course Lead acts with undergraduate course leads and the Head of Department in matters of quality assurance (monitoring of teaching and assessment etc.).
+The Department Teaching & Learning Committee, reporting to the PDA School Education Committee, maintains oversight of postgraduate taught courses, ensuring that their operation and future development (e.g. in terms of curriculum review) keep pace with student demand and with developments in the field.

 The modular structure, teaching methods, feedback/review and assessment procedures are intended to permit the early identification of students with problems and/or in danger of failing the course.
 Students are expected to prepare for officially timetabled lessons beforehand by conducting appropriate reading and engagement with pre-lecture material.
-Failure to attend classes and (where relevant) instrumental/vocal lessons, to submit coursework or to attend supervisions will be closely monitored and, if appropriate, will result in Formal Warning(s) as described in the College Postgraduate Taught Regulations (http://www.royalholloway.ac.uk/ecampus/academicsupport/regulations/home.aspx).
+Failure to attend classes and (where relevant) instrumental/vocal lessons, to submit coursework or to attend supervisions will be closely monitored and, if appropriate, will result in Formal Warning(s) as described in the College Postgraduate Taught Regulations.

 Student feedback is obtained on a regular basis by informal discussion and by formal questionnaires.
-PGT students nominate a number of their fellow students to act as their representatives on the Department's Teaching & Learning, and Performance Committees; as well as on the PDA School Postgraduate Student-Staff Committee and with the Students' Union.
+PGT students nominate a number of their fellow students to act as their representatives on the Department's Teaching & Learning, and Staff-Student Committees; as well as on the PDA School Postgraduate Student-Staff Committee and with the Students' Union.
 Such feedback and the minutes of the appropriate committees also provide support for the formal annual monitoring of the degree.